SmarterApp/RDW_Documentation/docs/Runbook.md

 ```
 Without the environment variables it would use the default values (typically -Xms256m -Xmx384m).

-In most orchestration environments, the ratio of memory to CPU is fixed; for example most general purpose nodes in AWS have 4GB per CPU.
+In most orchestration environments, the ratio of memory to CPU is fixed.
+For example, most general purpose nodes in AWS have 4GB per CPU.
 The applications tend to be CPU constrained so it is okay to throw a little extra memory at them.

 <a name="import-service"></a>